No babies in Parliament: UK lawmakers outraged by infant ban

-LONDON (AP) — Several British politicians demanded a change in parliamentary rules on Wednesday after a lawmaker was told she couldn’t bring her 3-month-old baby into the House of Commons chamber.
+LONDON (AP) — Several British politicians demanded a change in parliamentary rules on Wednesday after a lawmaker was told she couldn’t bring her 3-month-old baby into the House of Commons.

-Labour Party legislator Stella Creasy said she had received a letter from House of Commons authorities after she took her son Pip to a debate.
+Labour Party legislator Stella Creasy said she had received a letter from Commons authorities after she took her son Pip to a debate.

 She said she had previously taken both Pip and her older daughter to Parliament without problems, but had been told the rules had changed in September.
 Members of Parliament are now advised that they “should not take your seat in the chamber when accompanied by your child.”